Darrin Pfeiffer

-Darrin Michael Pfeiffer (born 1969) is an American musician, record producer, band manager and radio personality.
-He has played drums in the pop punk bands Goldfinger, Sum 41, and The Salads.
+Darrin Michael Pfeiffer (born June 7, 1969) is an American musician, record producer, band manager and radio personality.
+He has played drums in the pop punk band Goldfinger and Canadian band The Salads.
+Darrin has also filled in on drums with Sum 41 and The Dickies.

 Biography

-Pfeiffer was born in Akron, New York.
+Pfeiffer was born in Akron, New York, a suburb of Buffalo New York.
 He began his music career in the mid 1980s, when, as a teen, he was a part of a thrash metal band called Beyond Death.
 The band's two other members went on to found the death metal band Cannibal Corpse in 1988.

-In 1994, Pfeiffer became a founding member and drummer of Goldfinger.

-He married Vicky Anderson, the band's Canadian publicist, in 1998.
-(Anderson left Universal Music in 1998.
-The couple divorced in 2011).
+Pfeiffer moved to Los Angeles in 1991 and bounced around various bands.
+In 1994, Pfeiffer, John Feldmann and Simon Williams met and formed Goldfinger.
+The band released their self titled debut record on February 27, 1996 to immediate commercial success.
+Subsequent records followed and those also sold well.
+Pfeiffer and Goldfinger have toured the world and sold over 2 Million records worldwide.
+In May 2016, it was announced Goldfinger and Pfeiffer had parted ways due to interpersonal conflicts between lead singer John Feldmann and Pfeiffer, leaving Feldmann and Paulson as the only two original members of the group.
+Pfeiffer, Feldmann and Paulson have no ill will towards each other.

-In 2002, Pfeiffer moved from Los Angeles to his wife's hometown of Toronto where he eventually became a Canadian citizen.
-There, he started managing and producing punk bands.
-In 2005, Pfeiffer became an on-air host for 102.1 The Edge.

-Late in 2005, the Pfeiffers started their own record label, High 4 Records.
-Their first signing was Crush Luther whose self-titled CD was released on 13 February 2007.
-The next band to sign, Cauterize released the CD, Disguises, on 12 June 2007.
-He has also played with the Canadian Rock Band, "The Salads".
+In 2002, Pfeiffer moved from Los Angeles to Toronto, Ontario where, after 5 years there, he became a Canadian citizen.
+There, he started managing and producing bands.
+In 2005, Pfeiffer became an on-air host for 102.1 The Edge and enjoyed almost years of on air success there.
+Late in 2005, Pfeiffer started their own record label, High 4 Recordings, distributed worldwide through Sony.
+Their first signing was a pop/rock band called Crush Luther whose self-titled CD was released on 13 February 2007.
+The next band he signed was Cauterize.
+They released the CD, Disguises, on 12 June 2007.During this time is when he joined the Canadian band The Salads.